 She did the only thing she could.
 She played.
 Withdrawing to her sanctuary, she bent over her cello and focused her thoughts and emotions into the bow.
 Flowing out of her and pouring into the room, she surrounded herself with the notes of her anguish, dread, and terror.
 As she cradled the instrument in her arms, she began rocking with the ebb and flow of the tempo.
 Bursts of dark, powerful bass wrangled with the penetrating clarity of indecisive resonance while solemn mournfulness wafted heavily through the air.
 A tremble gradually overtook her sway; the pitch and plunge of her body slowed to a ripple, and finally became the dry heaves of a tearless agony.

 The relationship between a parent and child is complex in ways that rival the mysteries of the universe.
 As adults, this connection becomes even more intricate, relying on pivotal elements and events that define and test the strength of the ties that bond.
 Questions arise that consider the uncertainty of personhood, of where a parent ends and the child begins.
 How much of who we are as adults is determined by who and how we are raised?

 He took her hand and delicately placed what appeared to be a small bundle of green and white leaves in the center of her palm.

 “What is it?”

 “A Luna cocoon.
-These haven’t been seen in the marsh since the Limberlost was destroyed.
+These are the moon moths of the Limberlost.
 It’s almost ready.”